Felipe Carvalho

-Luis Felipe Carvalho Da Silva (born 18 September 1993) is a Uruguayan football player, who plays as a centre-back.
+Luis Felipe Carvalho Da Silva (born 18 September 1993) is a Uruguayan football player who plays as a centre-back for Tacuarembó.

 He played in several Brazilian youth teams, including Internacional.
 After a stint with the amateur team of Peñarol de Rivera and another one with the Tacuarembó in the Uruguayan Primera División, he was discovered by the Norwegian scout Terje Liverød who is based in Uruguay and brought Carvalho to the Swedish champions Malmö FF for whom he signed on 11 July 2015.